abenkhadra/llvm-pass-tutorial/README.md

 ## At a glance
-A step-by-step tutorial for building an LLVM pass based on Adrian Sampson's "LLVM for Grad Students"
+A step-by-step tutorial for building an out-of-source LLVM pass based on Adrian Sampson's "LLVM for Grad Students"

 ## Setup